IDGCaptainRussia94/Terraria-SGAmod/README.md

 As it currently stands, regen is effectively gimped and energizer batteries are the only viable way to effectively recharge it

 -Add Hellion Army progress Bar, Vibranium Stuff (including Resonating Crystal Enemy and Seismic Resonator Ore Creator), Aurora Gear and finish Luminous Alter Tile Entity!
--Add Hellion army bar, STILL!
+-Add Hellion army bar, STILL! (canned)

 Todo-Aurora Gear, Finish Vibranium enemies, Seismic Resonantor to create the ore, Add Hellion checkpoints!, Finish Luminious Alter (effects), Money Drain Staff thingy, upgradable drones and solar panels?
 (Laser orbital strike!)
 Battle Hud for L.Wraith to tell HP left and show what armor sets are active -A resonating material called Vibranium can now be found and made into a powerful new armor set, but only if you can overcome the strong new enemies that guard it!
+-WoF yoyo that leeches out HP from enemies into the yoyo, heals the player when it retracts

 Changelog: